santa-2014/santaClock/README.md

-SantaClock - Web Clock made Easy
+webClock - Fancy Animated Easily Customable Clock for Websitess
 ==========

 A fancy , animated jQuery Plugin to be used in Websites !!!